Frequently Asked Questions

 What kind of issues do you work with?

 I have a wide range of experience and have helped my clients navigate life’s complex challenges.
-I often work with, relationship issues, anxiety, depression, OCD, panic attacks, stress, family dysfunction/issues, emotional and sexual abuse, self-esteem, stress, identity, sexuality, grief/bereavement, hopelessness, isolation, fear, loneliness, work stress, social anxiety.
+I often work with, relationship issues, anxiety, depression, panic attacks, stress, family dysfunction/issues, emotional and sexual abuse, self-esteem, stress, identity, sexuality, grief/bereavement, hopelessness, isolation, fear, loneliness, work stress, social anxiety.

 What can I expect in counselling sessions?